Presidency of Martin Van Buren: Presidential election of 1836

-Van Buren won the election with 764,198 popular votes, 50.9 percent of the total, and 170 electoral votes.
+Van Buren won the 1836 election with 764,198 popular votes, 50.9 percent of the total, and 170 electoral votes.
 Harrison led the Whigs with 73 electoral votes, White receiving 26, and Webster 14.
 Willie Person Mangum received South Carolina's 11 electoral votes, which were awarded by the state legislature.
 Compared to Jackson's 1832 campaign, Van Buren performed better in New England but worse in the South and West.
 Van Buren's victory resulted from a combination of his own attractive political and personal qualities, Jackson's popularity and endorsement, the organizational power of the Democratic party, and the inability of the Whig Party to muster an effective candidate and campaign.
 Virginia's presidential electors voted for Van Buren for president but William Smith for vice president, leaving Johnson one electoral vote short of election.
 In accordance with the Twelfth Amendment, the Senate elected Johnson vice president in a contingent vote.
 Meanwhile, in the concurrent congressional elections, Democrats retained control of both houses of Congress.

 The election of 1836 marked an important turning point in American political history because of the part it played in establishing the Second Party System.
 In the early 1830s the political party structure was still changing rapidly, and factional and personal leaders continued to play a major role in politics.
 By the end of the campaign of 1836, the new party system was almost fully formed, as nearly every faction had been absorbed by either the Democrats or the Whigs.

 Inauguration

 Van Buren was sworn in as president by Supreme Court Chief Justice Roger Taney on March 4, 1837, in a ceremony held on the East Portico of the United States Capitol.
 At age 54, he was the youngest person at the time to assume the presidency.
 Taking the oath as the eighth president, Van Buren defined his role as one of preservation: "sacredly to uphold those political institutions" created by the Founders and especially to safeguard the hallowed Jeffersonian principles of a limited national government and the liberty and sovereignty of "the people and the states."

 The inauguration marked the departure of a vital personality–Jackson–and the arrival of his chosen successor–Van Buren–in a new presidential dynasty.
 They rode together in a small phaeton (built from the wood of USS Constitution) drawn by four gray horses.
 This was the first time that the outgoing president and incoming president rode together to the Capitol.
-The days festivities proved less a celebration of the incoming president than a tribute to the outgoing one.
+The day's festivities proved less a celebration of the incoming president than a tribute to the outgoing one.
 Van Buren's inaugural address took wistful note of it: